 For Visiting Students: Visiting Students must contact the Financial Aid Office at their home law school to apply for loans.
 Additionally, many law schools require a Consortium Agreement to be signed in order to use loan money to temporarily attend another institution.
 Check with your Financial Aid Office to determine if a Consortium Agreement is needed.

-- Have your home law school fax or mail a Consortium Agreement to the International Programs Office at William & Mary Law School.
+- Have your home law school fax or mail a Consortium Agreement to the Summer Program in Madrid at William & Mary Law School.

 William & Mary Law School